Who is TAG Hardware?

 Clickable Hi-fi prototype

-Click anywhere on the image to experience the prototype.
+Click below to experience the prototype.

 Every business is different and has unique customers with unique needs.
 As a designer at TAG Hardware, I was fortunate to have the opportunity to get an understanding of how the business operates, as well as the customer’s experience every step of the way.